Nissan Skyline: Fourth generation (C110; 1972)

 The C110 generation was produced from September 1972 through August 1977.
 For export in the 1970s, the C110 and GC110 Skyline was sold as the Datsun K-series, with models such as the Datsun 160K, 180K and Datsun 240K.

-The body styles were, once again, four-door sedan, two-door hardtop coupé, and five-door station wagon.
+The C110 Skyline sedan available in: Standard, Deluxe, Sporty Deluxe, Sporty GL, GT, and GT-X. The coupe (Hardtop) was available in Sporty Deluxe, Sporty GL, GT, and GT-X, the wagon was only available in Sporty GL, and the van was only available in Standard and Deluxe.

+The body variations include a four-door sedan, a two-door hardtop, and a wagon/van.
+The hardtop was redesigned in a fastback style, a stark contrast to its predecessor.
 The C110 was more fussy in its styling than its predecessor, particularly so in wagon form, where unusually for a wagon design, no windows were fitted between the C and D pillars.
+The platform is basically the same as that of the C130 Laurel.

-The rear tail and brake lights were reverted back to round circular units in the C110, similar to those introduced in 1963, albeit with dual units from the previous generation; this appearance has since become a traditional Skyline feature.
+The rear tail and brake lights were reverted to round circular units in the C110, similar to those introduced in 1963, albeit with dual units from the previous generation; this appearance has since become a traditional Skyline feature.
 The styling also influenced a smaller, more affordable two-door coupe, called the Silvia, introduced in 1975.

-Nissan introduced its emission control technology, primarily consisting of fuel injection on trim packages ending with an "E", using the moniker Nissan NAPS also in 1975.
+Nissan introduced its emission control technology, primarily consisting of fuel injection on trim packages ending with an "E", using the moniker Nissan NAPS also in October 1975 to comply with the 1976 gas emission regulations.
 In February 1976, the model was facelifted and became C111 model.

 The C110 Skyline was better known as the "Ken & Mary" or "Kenmeri" (ケンメリ) Skyline, stemming from the advertisement campaign in Japan at the time which featured a young couple (Ken and Mary) who relaxed and enjoyed the countryside in Ken and Mary's Skyline (ケンとメリーのスカイライン).
 The ads were highly successful and perhaps as a result the C110 was sold in very large numbers in Japan.
 Kenmeri was also a play on the term "Meriken" (メリケン) an old Japanese slang term for "American" due to the new Skyline's resemblance of American muscle cars of the time.

 It sold just as well in Australia (in a 2.4L 6-cylinder form, badged as "Datsun 240K").
 There, the 240K was about the same price as a Ford Falcon GT or BMW 5 Series, around AUD$5000.